• Skip to primary navigation

 A simple 3 ingredient Cranberry, Chocolate & Almond Bark recipe that takes less than 5 minutes to prepare and makes a delicious late-night treat or a yummy gift for friends and family at Christmas.

-• This Cranberry, Chocolate & Almond Bark (of course!)
+• Cranberry, Chocolate & Almond Bark (of course!)

 • White Chocolate Rocky Road

-• Homemade Baileys (served in little glass bottles)
+• Homemade Baileys (gifted in little glass bottles)

 • My famous 3 Ingredient Shortbread